raquo/scala-dom-testutils/README.md

 )
 ```

-The above example defines `val jsDomNode` using [Scala DOM Builder](https://github.com/raquo/scala-dom-builder) which is a separate project, completely optional.
-It is a minimal, unopinionated library for building and manipulating Javascript DOM trees.
-You are free to create the DOM nodes that you want to test in any other way.
+The above example gets `div`, `rel`, `href`, etc. from Laminar, and uses implicit conversions from these Laminar values to DOM TestUtils classes like `ExpectedNode` and `TestableHtmlAttr`.See more usage examples and glue code in [Laminar tests](https://github.com/raquo/Laminar/tree/master/src/test/scala/com/raquo/laminar)

-See more usage examples in [Laminar tests](https://github.com/raquo/Laminar/tree/master/src/test/scala/com/raquo/laminar)
+Laminar is not required to use Scala DOM TestUtils.
+You can integrate similarly with any other Scala.js UI library.